 Any path from the source vertex to a vertex v in a layer must extend a path ending in the previous layer using either a deletion or a substitution cost weighted edge.
-Afterwards, a path that ends in the same layer but not at v can be further extended to v using the insertion cost weighted edges if it results in the shortest path to the source.
+Afterward, a path that ends in the same layer but not at v can be further extended to v using the insertion cost weighted edges if it results in the shortest path to the source.
 Roughly speaking, the first stage executes the former task, while the second takes care of the latter.
 The two stages together are invoked m times during the algorithm until the optimal distances are known for the last layer (Algorithm 1).
 Input to the first stage InitializeDistance is an array of the shortest distances of the vertices in previous layer sorted in nondecreasing order.
-This stage computes the 'tentative' distances of all vertices in the current layer because it ignores the insertion cost weighted edges during the computation.
+This stage computes the "tentative" distances of all vertices in the current layer because it ignores the insertion cost weighted edges during the computation.
 It outputs the sorted tentative distances as an input to the second stage PropagateInsertion.
 The PropagateInsertion stage returns the optimal distances of all vertices in the current layer while maintaining the sorted order for a subsequent iteration.

-Algorithm 1.
-Algorithm for sequence to graph alignment
+Algorithm 1: Algorithm for sequence-to-graph alignment

-Result: The length of shortest path from s to t

-- 1 PreviousLayer = [s]; - 2 s.distance = 0; - 3 for i = 1 to m do /\ Do the computation layer by layer \/ - 4 | $CurrentLayer = [(i, v_1), (i, v_2), \dots, (i, v_n), (i, k)];$ - 5 $x.distance = \infty \ \forall x \in CurrentLayer;$ - 6 InitializeDistance(PreviousLayer,CurrentLayer); - 7 PropagateInsertion(CurrentLayer); - $\mathbf{8} \qquad PreviousLayer = CurrentLayer;$ - 9 return Min(PreviousLayer.distance);
+Result: The length of shortest path from s to t 1 PreviousLayer = [s];2 s.distance = 0; 3 for i = 1 to m do /\ Do the computation layer by layer \/ 4 CurrentLayer = $[(i, v_1), (i, v_2), \dots, (i, v_n), (i, k)];$ 5 x.distance = $\infty \forall x \in CurrentLayer;$ 6 InitializeDistance (PreviousLayer, CurrentLayer); 7 PropagateInsertion (CurrentLayer); 8 PreviousLayer = CurrentLayer; 9 end 10 return Min (PreviousLayer.distance);

-Algorithm 2.
-Algorithm to initialize and sort layer before insertion propagation
+Algorithm 2: Algorithm to initialize and sort layer before insertion propagation

-Result : A sorted layer CurrentLayer with distances initialized using PreviousLayer 1 Function InitializeDistance( PreviousLayer , CurrentLayer ) 2 foreach $x \in PreviousLayer$ do 3 foreach $y \in x.neighbor$ & $y \in CurrentLayer$ do 4 if y.distance > x.distance + $\omega_a(x, y)$ then 5 $y.distance = x.distance + \omega_a(x, y);$ 6 Sort(CurrentLayer);
+Result: A sorted layer CurrentLayer with distances initialized usingPreviousLayer 1 Function InitializeDistance (PreviousLayer, CurrentLayer) 2 foreach $x \in PreviousLayer$ do 3 foreach $y \in x.neighbory \& y \in CurrentLayer$ do 4 if y.distance > x.distance + $\omega_a(x, y)$ then 5 y.distance = x.distance + $\omega_a(x, y)$ ; 6 end 7 end 8 end 9 Sort (CurrentLayer);

-Lemma 2.
-Time and space complexity of the sorting procedure in Algorithm 2 is O(|V|).
+Lemma 4.2 Time and space complexity of the sorting procedure in Algorithm 2 is O(|V|).